BrettyWhite/cryptoMessenger/README.md

 #### Getting the Public Key

 If you did not retrieve this key and store it during key creation, fear not.
-You can simply call
+You can simply call:

 ```java
 KeyManager km = new KeyManager(context);